lsst-dm/prompt_processing/doc/playbook.rst

 USDF
 ----

-The bucket ``rubin-pp`` holds incoming raw images.
+The bucket ``rubin:rubin-pp`` holds incoming raw images.

-The bucket ``rubin-pp-users`` holds:
+The bucket ``rubin:rubin-pp-users`` holds:

-* ``rubin-pp-users/central_repo/`` contains the central repository described in `DMTN-219`_.
+* ``rubin:rubin-pp-users/central_repo/`` contains the central repository described in `DMTN-219`_.
   This repository currently contains a copy of HSC RC2 data, uploaded with ``make_hsc_rc2_export.py`` and ``make_template_export``.

-* ``rubin-pp-users/unobserved/`` contains raw files that the upload script(s) can draw from to create incoming raws.
+* ``rubin:rubin-pp-users/unobserved/`` contains raw files that the upload script(s) can draw from to create incoming raws.

-``rubin-pp`` has had notifications configured for it; these publish to a Kafka topic.
+``rubin:rubin-pp`` has had notifications configured for it; these publish to a Kafka topic.

-The default Rubin users' setup changes how S3 credentials are handled on ``rubin-devl``.
+The default Rubin users' setup on ``rubin-devl`` includes an AWS credential file at the environment variable ``AWS_SHARED_CREDENTIALS_FILE`` and a default profile without read permission to the prompt processing buckets.
+A separate credential for prompt processing developers is at  `vault <https://vault.slac.stanford.edu/ui/vault/secrets/secret/show/rubin/usdf-prompt-processing-dev/s3-buckets>`_ and can be set up as another credential profile for Butler or AWS Command Line Interface.
-The best way to set up credentials for either Butler or S3 commands is to run:
+One way to set up this profile is with the AWS CLI:

 .. code-block:: sh